Tyil/website/_tutorials/freebsd-mailserver-part-3-imap-and-sasl-with-dovecot.md

 {% endhighlight %}

-Again, like with the Postfix installation, leave the default options on and add the `PGSQL` option so Dovecot can use PostgreSQL as the database backend.
+Again, like with the Postfix installation, leave the default options on and add the `PGSQL` option so Dovecot can use PostgreSQL as the database back-end.

 ## Enabling Dovecot
 Enable the Dovecot service for rcinit.